 His grandson Vachel, Maggie’s 5x grGF, was a soldier and colonial American Patriot, who served in the Revolutionary War with the Virginia Militia.

-Maggie had two gr-Great Grandfathers who fought on both sides during the American Civil War, and two grandfathers in World War I & WWII.
-Also two fathers served in Korea in the Army and Marines during the Korean Conflict, so Maggie has a full appreciation of her family history, and the price of freedom.
+Maggie had two gr-Great Grandfathers who fought on both sides during the American Civil War, and two grandfathers in World War I & WW2.
+Two fathers served in the Army and Marines during the Korean Conflict, so Maggie has a full appreciation of her family history, and the price of freedom.
 Maggie has a venturing spirit, perhaps coming from her maternal distant Norwegian cousin Roald E.G. Amundsen, the first explorer to discover the South Pole.

 She volunteered for Vietnam to help with the pullout of our injured military and to assist with “Operation Baby-lift,” but was re-routed elsewhere in South East Asia, where she was when Nam fell.